newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-vehicle-registration.md

 required: true
 issuingAgency: "New Jersey Motor Vehicle Commission "
 ---
-You need to register your vehicle before you can legally operate your business.
+You need to get a commercial vehicle registration before you can legally operate your business.

 ___
 ### Application Requirements